Botanical Name: Syringa vulgaris 'Primrose'

 Flower Form: Single flower.

-Pruning: Old flowers should be pruned after flower blooms fade.
+Pruning: Old flowers should be pruned after flower blossoms fade.

 Size: 1/8 - 1/4 inches long.

 Comments: If heavy clay, mix in sand and compost or composted manure.
-If planted in the Fall, apply 2 inches of mulch the first Winter, remove when first Spring growth appears.
+If planted in the Fall, apply 2 inches of mulch or compost the first Winter, remove when first Spring growth appears.
 Growth: fast once established.
 After first year, grows 12 - 24 inches per year.
-Blooms when 4 feet tall.
+Blossoms when approximately 4 feet tall.
 Uniqueness: Originally introduced by Wayside Gardens in 1949.
 Unique color in lilacs.
 Handsome and compact, covering itself with large panicles of flowers that become richer with age.
 The best color shows after 5 years.
 Not as intense in warmer zones.
-Improved look if dead headed.
+Improved look if dead headed after flowering.
 Tissue-culture.
 Will not bloom in zones 8A and South.
 RESTRICTED STATES, AE, AK, GU, HI, PR.